 Romain Meder, who comes from Franche-Comté, carried out his training in France before fulfilling his dream of travelling around the world to explore new flavours.

-Native of Franche-Comté, Romain did his training in France and then realized his traveling dreams by exploring the world, discovering new flavours.
-He worked for a year to the British West Indies where he became acquainted with Caribbean spicy cuisine.
-Upon his return, he spent two years at Hélène Darroze in Paris, then puts his talent to the service of the prestigious Maison Potel et Chabot, working from chef de partie to sous-chef.
+He worked for a year in the British West Indies where he became acquainted with spicy Caribbean cuisine.
+On his return, his spent two years with Hélène Darroze in Paris and then offered his talents to the prestigious company Potel et Chabot rising from chef de partie to sous-chef.

 He was spotted by Alain Ducasse who invited him to work alongside him at the Plaza Athenée, first as chef de partie, then as sous-chef and finally as Chef of La Cour Jardin.
 Alain Ducasse confirmed his place as as Chef by entrusting him with the running of his restaurant Spoon des Iles in Mauritius, which was a resounding success.

 Whilst preparing for the opening of his restaurant in Doha, Alain Ducasse entrusted Romain Meder with a mission of the utmost importance, that of exploring the cuisines of Lebanon, Morocco and the west coast of India to create a definition of middle eastern haute cuisine.
 For a year and a half, Romain immersed himself in these traditions and the use of spices and vegetables.
 This unique experience was the creative source behind the menu at IDAM, the restaurant Alain Ducasse opened in Qatar’s Islamic Art Museum and where he naturally chose to place Romain at its helm.

 In 2014, he returned to Paris to meticulously prepare the re-opening of Alain Ducasse’s new restaurant at the Plaza Athenée where he became, at not even 36 years of age, its executive chef.